Friel2021/Quiz-Show/README.md

 Welcome to Baseball 101 Quiz-Show!
 Good luck!

+Test your knowledge on baseball trivia!

 ## User Story

 ```
 AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to take a timed quiz that stores high scores
 SO THAT I can gauge my progress compared to my peers
 ```

 ```
-GIVEN I am taking a code quiz
+GIVEN I am taking a Baseball 101 Quiz

-WHEN I click the start button
+WHEN I click the start quiz show button
 THEN a timer starts and I am presented with a question

 WHEN I answer a question